sei-dsvoboda/exub/examples.md

 ### 141\.
 The type parameter to the va\_arg macro does not name an object type (7.16.1.1).

+HYPOTHETICAL COMPILABLE EXAMPLE? (ideally one that replaces a with a function pointer example)

 ``` c
 #include <stdio.h>
 #include <stdarg.h>